 Sources: RIMES, Standard & Poor's.
-As of 12/31/23.
-Values in USD.
+As of December 31, 2024.

-Creating and adhering to a thoughtfully constructed retirement savings plan is another way to avoid making short-sighted investment decisions - particularly when markets move lower.
+Creating and adhering to a thoughtfully constructed investment plan is another way to avoid making short-sighted investment decisions - particularly when markets move lower.

 3. Emotional investing can be hazardous